Ericsson buys BelAir to boost WiFi offering

 BelAir, which produces indoor and outdoor WiFi systems for telecoms operators that allow people to surf the Internet without a physical coupling to a network, has 120 staff.

-Telecom operators see WiFi hotspots as crucial to helping them cope with wireless data traffic, which is expected to grow 26-fold in the next five years, according to Cisco, as usage of video on mobile devices surges.
+Telecom operators see WiFi hotspots crucial for offloading wireless data traffic, which is expected to grow 26-fold in the next five years, according to Cisco, as usage of video on mobile devices surges.

-Other telecom equipment vendors would likely follow Ericsson with acquisitions in the wireless hotspot sector, said analysts and industry executives.

-"The Ericsson acquisition of BelAir is a harbinger of things to come, marking the beginning of a period of M&A activity in the telecoms equipment sector," said Selina Lo, president and CEO of BelAir's peer Ruckus Wireless.

-"There is a huge land grab taking place in the wireless industry right now as mobile operators try to solve the issues of capacity and coverage, looking to smarter Wi-Fi technology," she said.

-For example, China Mobile -- the world's largest mobile carrier by subscribers -- plans to deploy a million hotspots and Japan's second-largest mobile carrier, KDDI, plans to increase its 10,000 Wi-Fi hotspots to 100,000 within six months.
+For example, China Mobile - the world's largest mobile carrier by subscribers - plans to deploy a million hotspots and Japan's second largest mobile carrier KDDI plans to grow its 10,000 Wi-FI hotspots to 100,000 within six months.

 "Ericsson will lead the way in the growing converged WiFi and cellular market where improved end-user experience is the driving force," Ericsson CEO Hans Vestberg said in a statement.